-As of the Cut-Off Date, the aggregate deferred principal balance of the Mortgage Loans is approximately \$168,019,740, which is approximately 10.68% of the aggregate Unpaid Principal Balance of the Mortgage Loans (consisting of approximately 12.87% of the aggregate Unpaid Principal Balance of the Group H Mortgage Loans, approximately 11.87% of the aggregate Unpaid Principal Balance of the Group M Mortgage Loans and none of the aggregate Unpaid Principal Balance of the Group M55 Mortgage Loans).
-These deferred principal balances were created in connection with previous modifications that reduced the amortizing principal balances of such Mortgage Loans or extensions that deferred certain delinquent payments on the Mortgage Loans.
-As a result of the economic and financial disruptions caused by the COVID-19 pandemic, including the recent spikes in unemployment rates, it is possible that mortgagors will seek Temporary Forbearance Plan relief at higher or significantly higher rates than normal temporary forbearance rates.
-While a reduction in the amortizing principal balance or deferred payment is still payable by the related mortgagor (and is included in the definition of "Unpaid Principal Balance" as used herein), the resulting deferred principal balance does not accrue interest and is not due until the maturity date or payoff of the related Mortgage Loan or sale of the related mortgaged property.
+As of the Cut-Off Date, the aggregate deferred principal balance of the Mortgage Loans is approximately \$34,468,751, which is approximately 6.11% of the aggregate Unpaid Principal Balance of the Mortgage Loans (consisting of approximately 8.08% of the aggregate Unpaid Principal Balance of the Group M Mortgage Loans, approximately 0.86% of the aggregate Unpaid Principal Balance of the Group T Mortgage Loans and none of the aggregate Unpaid Principal Balance of the Group M55 Mortgage Loans).
+These deferred principal balances were created in connection with previous modifications or payment deferrals that reduced the amortizing principal balances of such Mortgage Loans.
+As a result of the economic and financial disruptions caused by the COVID-19 pandemic, including any spikes in unemployment rates, it is possible that mortgagors will seek Temporary Forbearance Plan relief at higher or significantly higher rates than normal temporary forbearance rates.
+While any reduction in the amortizing principal balance and/or any deferred payment is still payable by the related mortgagor (and is included in the definition of "Unpaid Principal Balance" as used herein), the resulting deferred principal balance does not accrue interest and is not due until the maturity date, payoff of the related Mortgage Loan or sale of the related mortgaged property.
 There can be no assurance that these deferred principal balances will ever be paid by the related mortgagors and available for distribution to the Certificateholders.
-The more subordinate classes of Certificates, and especially the Class B Certificates (and any related NGMACR Certificates), will be adversely affected by Realized Losses resulting from the failure to receive these deferred balances.
+The more subordinate classes of Certificates, especially the Class B Certificates (and any related NGMACR Certificates), will be adversely affected by Realized Losses resulting from the failure to receive these deferred balances.